 Alert: Important Bean Bag Safety Tips

-While authorities sort out changes in safety requirements for future products, consumers should be aware of potential hazards inherent in children’s products they already have.
-Anyone owning bean bags of any brand or type should check them carefully, and ensure that zippers are secure and do not have handles or pull tabs.
+While authorities sort out changes in safety requirements for future products, consumers should be aware of the potential hazards inherent in children’s products they already have.
+Anyone owning bean bags of any brand or type should check their bean chair carefully, and ensure that zippers are secure and do not have handles or pull tabs.
 These devices could allow small children to enter the interior, or come into contact with the bean bag filler.
 Refillable bean bags with child-proof safety zippers do not pose any danger unless a user has left a paper clip or other opening device in place for convenience or in error.

 It is essential that no device allowing a bean bag zipper to operate is accessible to children.
 A zipper that features a tab or handle, whether it is on the inner liner or outer cover, should be disabled immediately; in most cases, it is easy to remove the handle using pliers or tin-snips.
 Bean bag filler poses separate hazards.
 Bags of filler material should never be left unattended around children or pets.
 After filling bean bags, any loose beads or pellets should be removed from the floor and surrounding area with a vacuum cleaner.